yaya2devops/linuxmap/README.md

 Learn how to use the various text editors available in Linux, such as vi and emacs, and become familiar with them.

 ## 5- Next-Level Workshops
-After completing the preceding four points, you should be ready to move on to more advanced scenarios.
+Once you've finished the previous steps, you'll be well-prepared to delve into more advanced situations.<br>

-NOW, experiment with different commands and options by using the command line.
+Start exploring various commands and flags using the command line.

-This is true for these workshops.
-Here you will become acquainted with applying the above knowledge in real-world scenarios such as OS installation and configuration.
-You will simuate your own OS as well.
+These workshops provide a great start to real-world scenarios; I attended them as part of `Embedded Linux` subject in the 5th semester of college. <br>
+I've bundled them for your benefit.

+They provide practical way to apply the knowledge you've gained, incl. installing and configuring the OS and simulating your own.

-This will help you become more comfortable with using the command line and allow you to better understand how Linux works.
-Good luck, and remember to enjoy the process.
+I am convinced you will gain greater awareness of Linux as a result of doing this.
+Gl, and remember to enjoy the process.

 - Workshop 1: [Configuring and compiling a kernel](workshop1/README.md)